LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 ## Shareability

-One of the motivations of this paper is to stop the proliferation of local thread pools, which can lead to thread oversubscription.
+One of the motivations of this paper is to stop the proliferation of local thread pools, which can lead to CPU oversubscription.
 If multiple binaries are used in the same process, we don't want each binary to have its own implementation of system context.
 Instead, we would want to share the same underlying implementation.